pyriand3r/jira2gitlab/Readme.md

 - Jira estimated time get added to gitlab issue
 - Backlink to original issue as comment
 - Add issues as the original author if mapped (defined gitlab user needs to have administration permissions)
+- When importing $asLabel you can define filter regexes to clean up the imported labels from the mapping rule.
+- When importing $asLabel you can define a prefix that is added to all labels from the mapping rule
+- Import attachments
+- Import comments (as the original user)

 ## simple